-New technologies for art are often described as threats to “art itself,” and to the expression of human creativity.
-Things like this have been claimed many times in the past 200 years and, in hindsight, the claims have never been right.
-Arguments that the latest “AI” models will “kill art” or “make artists obsolete” or “rob artists of creative contol” will grow unconvincing as these creative tools mature and more people use them.
-Many people are already deploying the very-relevant analogy to photography.
+Arguments that the latest “AI” models will “kill art” or “make artists obsolete” or “rob artists of creative contol” they will grow more and more unconvincing as these creative tools mature and more people use them; these same claims have never been true when people said the exact same things about previous technologies.
 The abstract notion of a threat to “art itself” doesn’t lead to solutions, just fruitless arguments about the definition of art.

 The ethical discussion should focus on threats to current working artists, such as threats to employment, and the others listed above.
 I believe that studying history can provide examples of how some of these harms play out and how to respond to them, though I don’t attempt to say anything to say about solutions here.

 Conversely, the potential impact on peoples’ lives shouldn’t be dismissed just by pointing to the long march of progress.